microsoft/MLOpsPython/docs/getting_started.md

 To disable the automatic trigger of the training pipeline, change the `auto-trigger-training` variable as listed in the `.pipelines\diabetes_regression-ci.yml` pipeline to `false`.
 You can also override the variable at runtime execution of the pipeline.

 To skip model training and registration, and deploy a model successfully registered by a previous build (for testing changes to the score file or inference configuration), add the variable `MODEL_BUILD_ID` when the pipeline is queued, and set the value to the ID of the previous build.

+### **Azure [pipeline](../.pipelines/diabetes_regression-batchscoring-ci.yml) for batch scoring**
+This pipeline has a sequence of stages for:
+1. **Batch Scoring Code Continuous Integration:** triggered on code changes to master branch on GitHub.
+Runs linting, unit tests, code coverage and publishes a batch scoring pipeline.
+1. **Run Batch Scoring**: invokes the published batch scoring pipeline to score a model.

 ### Set up the Batch Scoring Pipeline